mickael-bdias/OpenCV-projects-with-Python/README.md

 ## About the project

 The Top 25 Computer Vision Project Ideas for 2020 by Data Flair are a good place to start learning Computer Vision.
-After that, engenering and criativity will meet to create new solutions for real (or simulated) Computer Vision problems.
+After that, engineering and creativity will meet to create new solutions for real (or simulated) Computer Vision problems.

 ## Motivation